 SESOIL simulation for a contaminant was performed over a 1,000-year period.
-The period was selected considering the voluminous output and the lengthy time required to complete a simulation.
-Also, EPA suggests a screening value of 1,000 years to be used due to the high uncertainty associated with predicting conditions beyond that time frame.
+The period was selected considering the voluminous output and the lengthy time required to complete a simulation for a longer period of time.
+Also, EPA suggests a screening value of 1,000 years to be used due to the high uncertainty associated with predicting conditions beyond that timeframe.
 Therefore, the initial CMCOPCs of the selected source were screened against a travel time of 1,000 years.
 The travel time is the time required by a contaminant to travel from the base of its contamination to the water table.
 The estimated travel time for each initial CMCOPC to reach the water table is determined using the following equation: